Ladle Cove

 Ladle Cove is a designated place in the Canadian province of Newfoundland and Labrador.
 It is along the Straight Shore on the island of Newfoundland.

 History

-The first settlers in Ladle Cove are believed to have been Samuel and Tobias Pinsent who stayed for the winter in 1862.
+The first settlers in Ladle Cove are believed to have been Samuel and Tobias Pinsent, who stayed for the winter in 1862.
 The first land grant was issued to the Methodist board of education in 1876; the next grant was given to the West Brothers in 1877.
-By 1869 there were 48 people living in the cove.
-Some of these people would spend their summer on the Offer Wadham Islands fishing.
-In the 1880s Ladle Cove was shipping surplus vegetables from their fertile soil to other communities.
-The first post office was in Abraham Tulk's home around the year 1885 and it remained there until 1919 when a Martha Stratton had it in her home.
-The post office was built in 1925.
+By 1869 there were 48 people living in the cove, some of whom spent the summer fishing around the Offer Wadham Islands.
+In the 1880s, the fertile soil enabled Ladle Cove to ship surplus vegetables to other communities.
+The first post office was established in Abraham Tulk's home around 1885; it remained there until 1919, when Martha Stratton had it in her home.
+A post office was built in 1925.
 The population in 1951 was 176.